 Meetings Usage Summary

-Provides details about the total number of meetings hosted within the selected date range.
+This report provides detail about the total number of meetings hosted within the selected date range.

 Column Name